RagnarB83/ash-documentation/docs/basics.rst

                                 orcasimpleinput=orcasimpleinput, orcablocks=orcablocks, nprocs=numcores)

     #Geometry Optimization using geomeTRIC
-    geomeTRICOptimizer(fragment=Ironhexacyanide, theory=ORCAcalc, coordsystem='tric')
+    geomeTRICOptimizer(fragment=molecule, theory=ORCAcalc, coordsystem='tric')

-The script above loads Ash, creates a new fragment from an XYZ file (see :doc:`coordinate-input` for other ways), defines variables related to the ORCA-interface , creates an ORCA-theory object (see :doc:`QM-interfaces`), and runs a geometry optimization using the SimpleOpt optimizer function  (see :doc:`job-types` for other better options).
+The script above loads Ash, creates a new fragment from a string (see :doc:`coordinate-input` for other ways), defines variables related to the ORCA-interface , creates an ORCA-theory object (see :doc:`QM-interfaces`), and runs a geometry optimization using the SimpleOpt optimizer function  (see :doc:`job-types` for other better options).